LogicalSimulator/LogicalSimulatorCommunity/README.md

       --originalPostURL   The original post URL for example or community circuit.                                    [string]
 ```

 ```
 $ yarn run logicalSimulatorCommunityCLI remove --help

 main.js remove <key>

-Helper to remove an example, community circuit, or blog post to the Community repository.
+Helper to remove an example or community circuit from the Community repository.

 Options: